evmos/ethermint/docs/guides/validators/faq.md

 ### Do validators need to self-delegate Photons?

-Yes, they do need to self-delegate at least `1 aphoton`.
-Even though there is no obligation for validators to self-delegate more than `1 aphoton`, delegators should want their validator to have more self-delegated Photons in their staking pool.
+Yes, they do need to self-delegate at least `1 photon`.
+Even though there is no obligation for validators to self-delegate more than `1 photon`, delegators should want their validator to have more self-delegated Photons in their staking pool.
 In other words, validators should have skin in the game.

 In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-delegated Photons.
 If a validator's self-delegation goes below the limit that it predefined, this validator and all of its delegators will unbond.